vatpac-technology/sops/docs/oceanic/index.md

 --8<-- "includes/abbreviations.md"

 ## Airspace
-The following oceanic FIRs are owned by VATPAC and are covered under the [Pacific Oceanic Agreement.](https://drive.google.com/file/d/1xRWTTwpDOek2mkRbXQx53ee2uuot0ofB/view)
+The following oceanic FIRs are owned by VATPAC and are covered under the [Pacific Oceanic Letter of Agreement](https://vatpac.org/publications/policies){target=new}

 YBBB - Brisbane Oceanic
 YMMM - Melbourne Oceanic